Connecticut River Walk Park: Access and Interstate 91

 Since the 1960s, Springfielders have been cut off from the economic and recreational development opportunities of the Connecticut River by Interstate 91.
-Connecticut River Walk & Bikeway was conceived to revitalize the Connecticut Riverfront, restoring it as a focus of life in the region.
-Interstate 91 and its tangential developments—for example, above-grade parking lots built underneath it; tall, earthen, grassy mounds constructed beside it; and even double-sided, 20 ft limestone walls between the city and the river—pose formidable barriers to pedestrians reaching the Connecticut River Walk from Metro Center, Springfield, Massachusetts.
+The Connecticut River Walk and Bikeway was conceived to revitalize the riverfront.
+Interstate 91 and its tangential developments—for example, above-grade parking lots built underneath it; tall, earthen, grassy mounds constructed beside it; and even double-sided, 20 ft limestone walls between the city and the river—pose formidable barriers to pedestrians reaching the Connecticut River Walk from Metro Center.

 The 3.7 mi park features three entrance points, including a 60 ft footbridge behind LA Fitness in the Basketball Hall of Fame complex.
-In 2011, on Wednesdays at 12:15pm, the city of Springfield holds "lunchtime walks" to promote the park.
+In 2011, on Wednesdays at 12:15pm, the city of Springfield held "lunchtime walks" to promote the park.

-In 2010, Boston's Urban Land Institute proposed a vision for reuniting Springfield with its riverfront; however, as of 2011, Interstate 91 remains a physical barrier between Springfield, the Connecticut River, and the Basketball Hall of Fame.
+In 2010, Boston's Urban Land Institute proposed building housing on the river side of the highway along the bike path, but this was not implemented.